gordon-cs/Project-Phoenix/README.md

 _Tables:_
 These are tables that we created.
 You have full control over these.

 Admin: A listing of the id numbers of the Admins.
 If someone is listed here, their admin role takes precedence over everything else.
-E.g. If you want to test the admin functionality, you can add your id number here...of course, this should be don on the RCITrain database
+E.g. If you want to test the admin functionality, you can add your id number here...of course, this should be done on the RCITrain database

-BuildingAssign: A mapping of Job Titles to halls they are responsible for.
+BuildingAssign: A mapping of Job Titles to hall codes for the halls a given RD is responsible for.
 If I am the RD of “Tavilla and Bromley”, there will be two records in the table that are as follows:
 “Tavilla and Bromley” : TAV
 “Tavilla and Bromley” : BRO